Hip flask: History

 The hip flask began to appear in the form it is recognized today in the 18th century, initially used by members of the gentry.

+Less compact versions had been in production for several centuries.
+Notably, in the Middle Ages, there are several accounts of gutted fruit being used to store liquor.
+During the 18th century, women boarding docked British warships would smuggle gin into the ship via makeshift flasks, created from pig's bladders and hidden inside their petticoats.
+Following the act of prohibition in 1920s United States, the state of Indiana banned the sale of cocktail shakers and hip flasks.

 Antique hip flasks, particularly those made of silver, are now sought-after collector's items.

 Legality

 Many locations in the United States have laws prohibiting to carrying alcohol in open containers in public, which includes hip flasks, whether carried on one's person or in the passenger cabin or compartment of a vehicle.

 In the United Kingdom, carrying or drinking from a hip flask in public places is not illegal in general.
 Other more specific or local laws & regulations apply regarding drinking in public.